romance languages and literatures

 The Romance Languages Graduate Student Association sponsors a variety of events including informal seminars on topics related to course work, dissertations in progress, and papers presented at professional conventions, and provides general information and services to all students concerning all aspects of departmental and university life.

-To further the professionalization of graduate students, the Graduate Program Director organizes a series of workshops on a variety of topics that support students negotiating course work, teaching and research.
-Those include: writing abstracts, writing dissertations, writing for publication, conference presentations, composing a resume, and preparing for job interviews.
+As part of the professional formation of our graduate students, the RLL Graduate Program Director organizes a series of workshops during the Fall semester of each year, covering a variety of topics in support of students negotiating course work, teaching, research, and future career planning.
+The topics include: resources for graduate students in the BC library, writing the Independent Research Project, writing and submitting scholarly articles for publication, effective conference presentations, composing a resume, preparing for job interviews, professional ethics, etc.

 Students are encouraged to take advantage of graduate student membership rates in professional associations, such as the MLA (Modern Language Association of America), and its regional affiliates, such as NEMLA.
 Doctoral students are expected to join the society representing their major field of specialization.
 Students planning to teach are encouraged to join one of the professional organizations in the field of pedagogy: ACTFL (American Council of Teachers of Foreign Languages), MaFLA (Massachusetts Foreign Language Association), AATF (American Association of Teachers of French), AATI (American Association of Teachers of Italian), or AATSP (American Association of Teachers of Spanish and Portuguese).